CodeYourFuture/fundamentals-course/lesson-1.md

 We'll read through the [Code of Conduct](https://codeyourfuture.github.io/syllabus-master/CODE_OF_CONDUCT.html) and [House Rules](https://codeyourfuture.github.io/syllabus-master/others/house-rules.html) together and answer any questions you have about them.

-## Alumni Story

-One of the House Rules is about how Code Your Future is a community.
-This means that your Code Your Future experience does not end after the course has finished.
-One of our previous graduates will talk about their time with CYF, what they achieved and what they learned.

 ## Getting into Technology: Why & How

 Next one of our long-time instructors Jon Sharpe will give a presentation about why you would want to be a programmer.